Natural Cold and Flu Remedies Slideshow

 Echinacea

-Echinacea is an herbal supplement that is believed to boost the immune system to help fight infections.
-But it’s unclear whether this boost helps fight off colds.
-Most evidence shows echinacea doesn’t help prevent a cold, but some research shows it decreases symptoms by a day or two.
-Others show it has no effect.
-To try it, take echinacea when symptoms start and continue for 7 to 10 days.
-If you have a medical condition or take medication, check with your doctor before taking any supplement.
+This herbal supplement may boost your immune system and help fight infections.
+But it’s unclear whether that helps you fight off colds.
+Most evidence shows echinacea doesn’t help prevent a cold, but some research found it shortens symptoms by a day or two.
+Other studies say it has no effect.
+To try it, take it when you start to feel bad and continue for 7 to 10 days.

 Zinc